EnglishSid/DigitalExplorerDevNotes/ReleaseNotes/readme.md

 - Playbooks - Ensure playbook contacts can edit even if they are not a member of the shelf
 - Solutions - Status filter
 - Solutions - Contact look-up fix
+- Solutions - changes to technology group are saved
 - Trends - Demand curve fix (DE-862)
+- Roadmaps - Fixed paging and filters on the account manager
 - Workspaces - Matching count correction